We’re in a watershed moment for advertising.

 Prepare for tomorrow, today

-It’s easy to feel overwhelmed in today’s marketing ecosystem, but building a strong measurement foundation — by prioritizing high-quality data, leveraging durable tag solutions, and embracing AI — can increase your confidence and put you on the path to better business outcomes.
+It’s easy to feel overwhelmed in today’s marketing ecosystem, but building a strong measurement foundation — by prioritising high-quality data, leveraging durable tag solutions, and embracing AI — can increase your confidence and put you on the path to better business outcomes.
 If you haven’t started adopting AI, check out the AI Essentials.
 Then prepare for a future without third-party cookies to protect your measurement and drive business growth in 2024.